SMTG-Bham/ShakeNBreak/README.md

 ### Tests
 Unit tests are in the `tests` directory and can be run from the top directory using [unittest](https://docs.python.org/3/library/unittest.html).
 Automatic testing is run on the master and develop branches using Github Actions.
+Please run tests and add new tests for any new features whenever submitting pull requests.

 ## Acknowledgements
 `ShakeNBreak` has benefitted from feedback from many members of the Walsh and Scanlon research groups who have used / are using it in their work, including Adair Nicolson, Xinwei Wang, Katarina Brlec, Joe Willis, Zhenzhu Li, Jiayi Cen, Lavan Ganeshkumar, Daniel Sykes, Luisa Herring-Rodriguez and Sabrine Hachmiouane.